This article applies to the Page builder in all BEE Pro plans. However, some features may be limited or unavailable on the Free plan.

 The page will populate like this if shared on Facebook:

 For those who are more technically inclined, these options are included as metadata in the head of the HTML document upon export.

 If you can't wait to start showing off your new page, you're in luck!
 Using the share button, you can easily share your design on social media with a click of a button.

 Just click the share button.
 If your page is not yet published, a modal will prompt you to proceed to publish it before sharing.

 Then select the social media platform you want to use.

-In a new tab, you'll be redirected to the platform you selected - you might need to log in - and you'll find a post, tweet, or message ready to go with your design.
+In a new tab, you'll be redirected to the platform you selected.
+You might need to log in.
+Once logged in, you'll find a post, tweet, or message ready to go with your design.

-Have you ever desired to create pages and emails with the same design in a click?
+Have you ever wanted to create pages and emails with the same design in a click?
 What an amazing breakthrough for your marketing campaign, don’t you think?
-Well, now you have this possibility!
+Well, now you have this option!

 Generate email creates an email on BEE Pro with the same design and content of your page.
-You immediately get redirected to the email editor to start modifying your design, and this new email will be part of your projects.
+You immediately get redirected to the email builder to start modifying your design.

 Hosted email delivery